asadwaheed1/HackathonTask/README.md

-### Build an OpenAI Agent SDK-Based Chatbot with Chainlit Assignment PIAIC 255779
+### Build an OpenAI Agent SDK-Based Chatbot with Chainlit Hackathon Task

 **Assalamualikum!
 To run the project you must have python installed and uv installed.**